 The two-acre salt marsh threshold reduced the number of tidal complex units by almost 90 percent.
 After further review, we discovered that some of the remaining complexes seemed unlikely to be tidal wetlands based on their location.
-To review the complexes systematically, we intersected the National Wetlands Inventory (NWI) wetlands data (USFWS, 2015), classified into eight general types by USFWS, with the tidal complexes to calculate the amount of each wetland type in the unit.
+To review the complexes systematically, we intersected the National Wetlands Inventory (NWI; USFWS, 2015) wetland data, classified into eight general types by USFWS, with the tidal complexes to calculate the amount of each wetland type in the unit.
 Using satellite imagery and improved land cover and ecological systems data, we manually reviewed the tidal complex units that had very little NWI estuarine or marine wetland to ensure the complexes were actually tidal marshes.
 This review resulted in the removal of almost fifty percent of the complexes, most of which were quite small.
-The results after applying our criteria and implementing some quality control was a final set of 1,232 tidal complex units assessed in this study.
+This clean-up of the dataset resulted in a final set of 1,568 tidal complex units which we assessed in this study.